crocme10/test-listen/README.md

 This project builds a tiny database, with a trigger on update, which sends notifications on a channel.

-We expect that if one hand we update the rows in the table, we would receive notifications if we listen to the specified channel.
+We expect that if on one hand we update the rows in the table, then on the other we would receive notifications if we listen to the specified channel.

 ## Setup